Mildred Anne Paterson (Layton) "Millie"

-SUMMERVILLE, SC — Mildred L. Paterson Waller (Millie), 87, passed away peacefully on November 2, 2019 in Summerville, SC.
+SUMMERVILLE, SC — Mildred L. Paterson Waller (Millie), 87, passed away peacefully on Nov.
+2, 2019 in Summerville, SC.
 A ceremony to honor her memory will be held on Sat.
 Nov.
 16, 2019 from 12:00 pm to 2:00 pm at Simplicity — 281 Treeland Dr. Ladson, SC 29456.
-Millie is survived by her husband Robert Waller, her children Scott Paterson and Allison Clarke and her grandchild Lauren Pater- son and other loving family.
+Millie is survived by her husband Robert Waller, her children Scott Paterson and Allison Clarke and her grandchild Lauren Paterson and other loving family.

 Sign A Guestbook